Derivative Of 1 3x 3

 Conclusion: A Deeper Understanding of Differentiation

 This comprehensive exploration of the derivative of 1/(3x + 3) highlights the power and versatility of calculus.
 By applying fundamental rules like the power rule, chain rule, and quotient rule, we have successfully derived the expression for the instantaneous rate of change of this function.
-Understanding this process not only helps us solve specific problems but also deepens our understanding of how functions behave and how their derivatives reflect this behavior.
+That's why understanding this process not only helps us solve specific problems but also deepens our understanding of how functions behave and how their derivatives reflect this behavior.
 Remember that the key to mastering calculus lies in understanding the underlying principles and applying them methodically.
 Through practice and careful analysis, you will build a solid foundation in differentiation and be well-equipped to tackle more complex problems.